 How long should a coil last?

-This is a common question that we get, and the answer is not always a straight forward one.
-Coil life varies depending on how much you vape and more importantly, what type of e-liquids that you vape.
+How long should a vape coil last, or what is the expected lifespan I can get out of a coil?
+These are 2 very common question that we get, and the answer is not a straightforward one.
+Coil life greatly varies depending on how much you vape, how you vape and more importantly what type of e-liquid you vape.

-I heard that higher VG E-Liquids will kill my coils quicker is that true?
+Will higher VG E-Liquids kill my vape coils quicker?

-So, is sweeteners the only thing that affects the coil life then?
+Is sweeteners and chain vaping the only thing that affects the coil life?

-No, sweeteners are not the only thing that will affect the lifespan of your coils, there are other factors that can affect the coil life as well.
-If you are using a regulated device where you can manually set the power output “wattage” you might be using too high or too low wattage for the type of e-liquid that you are using.
+No, sweeteners and frequent use is not the only thing that will affect the lifespan of your coils, there are other factors that can affect the coil life.
+If you are using a regulated device, a device where you can manually set the power output “wattage” you might be using too high or too low wattage for the type of e-liquid that you are using.
 Try adjusting the wattage to see if you are getting a batter vape experience as well as better life out of your coils.

-OK I hear you but in general how long should a coil last.
+In general how long should a coil last?